The 4 Best Micro-Investing Apps of 2023

 The Personal account includes access to an individual retirement account (IRA) and a checking account.
 The Family account includes all the features of the $3 account, plus you can add multiple custodian accounts for your children.

 For a full run down of fees and services, check out our complete Acorns review.

 Public: Best Micro-Investment App for Social Butterflies

 - Cryptocurrency available

 - No monthly or annual fees

-Public is a relatively new app built on the idea of growing a social investing community.
+Public is an app built on the idea of growing a social investing community.

 All portfolios are public by default, so you can track other users’ stock portfolios (and they can track yours).
 However, the app will never show how much money users invested, lost or gained on any individual stock.

 The app has a large community forum where users can offer trading advice and ask questions about stocks.
 This can be attractive to beginning investors because it provides additional information, feedback and insight from more experienced traders.